juno-fx/Helios/README.md

 - ♻️ **Reusability**: Define shared groups (`common`, `debian`, etc.) and reuse across distros
 - 🔍 **Transparency**: Final package lists are explicitly generated and easy to inspect

-### Using FROM
+### 🏗️ Using `FROM`

+Helios images can be used as a base in your own Dockerfiles with the `FROM` instruction.

-You can use the `FROM` instruction in your Dockerfile to build on top of Helios images.
-For example, if you want to build on top of the Ubuntu 24.04 image, you can do the following:
+For example, to build on top of the Ubuntu 24.04 Helios image:

 ```dockerfile
 FROM helios:v0.0.0-noble